United States–Vietnam relations: Military

 In June 2013, Vietnamese Prime Minister Nguyễn Tấn Dũng said in a speech at the Shangri-La Dialogue in Singapore that he would welcome the U.S. playing a larger role in tempering regional tensions, as China and some of its Southeast Asian neighbors remain deadlocked over competing territorial claims in the South China Sea, saying, "No regional country would oppose the strategic engagement of extra-regional powers if such engagement aims to enhance cooperation for peace, stability and development.
 We attach special importance to the roles played by a vigorously rising China and by the United States — a Pacific power."

 In October 2013, the United States and Vietnam signed a pact allowing for the transfer of nuclear fuel and technology from the U.S. to Vietnam, which is already working with Russia to complete its first nuclear plant by 2014 to meet its rising energy demands, with an American official noting that, "Vietnam is actively taking steps now toward development of a robust domestic infrastructure to support a nuclear energy program."
 In line with its more active engagement with Vietnam, the U.S. has provided funds and equipment for Vietnamese naval capabilities.
 In 2013, Secretary of State John Kerry announced that the U.S. would provide Vietnam with $18 million to enhance the capacity of its coast guard.

 Additionally, the U.S. and Vietnam also cooperate in the Clean Energy Sector.
 In 2014, the U.S. Ambassador to Vietnam announced the U.S. was providing technical assistance for developing wind power systems in Vietnam.

 In early October 2014, the U.S. approved a relaxation of its longstanding arms embargo on Vietnam.
-In May 2016, President Obama announced the full lifting of the embargo during his visit to Vietnam.
+In May 2016, President Barack Obama announced the full lifting of the embargo during his visit to Vietnam.

 On 2 October 2016, U.S. Navy destroyer USS John S. McCain and submarine tender USS Frank Cable made the first port visit to Cam Ranh Bay since 1975.
 A U.S. Navy aircraft carrier (USS Carl Vinson) visited Vietnam in March 2018.
 According to the Vietnam Foreign Ministry, the visit would "contribute to maintaining peace, stability, security, cooperation and development in the region".

 In May 2017, the U.S. delivered six 45-foot Defiant-class patrol boats to the Vietnam Coast Guard.
 The cooperation in matters of their naval capabilities suggests that the shared security concerns over the South China Sea has strengthened the U.S.-Vietnam military relationship.